 Of all Bach's great vocal and choral compositions, only one - an early cantata - was actually printed and published during his lifetime.
-All Bach's other vocal works existed only in handwritten manuscripts in his own study.
+The scores of all Bach's other vocal works existed only as handwritten manuscripts in his own archives.

 Bach was a busy man all his life: organist, choir master, music teacher, court musician, and instructor at a boys school, father of 20 children.
 The mystery is how he found time to compose music at all, much less create great musical masterpieces.